[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

-Past one outlier of a field we skim, and then - here we are, here it is, projecting to meet us, a promontory of the oyor, the grass forest, the one closest to Olhoav, the one named smurtu.
+Past one final outlying field we skim, and then - here we are, here it is, projecting to meet us, a promontory of the oyor, the grass forest, the one closest to Olhoav, the one named smurtu.

-It's like I previewed though I might add it's more like an extra-tall reed-bed than anything else.
+It's as I previewed it: though I might add that it's more like an extra-tall reed-bed than anything else.
 A reed-bed with no river beside it, for this is not a world for rivers.

-The chatter of my waiting companions cheers me.
-I hear Thergerer reflect, "A good place.
-No doubt about it, here we can recoup."
+The chatter of my waiting companions sounds a cheering note.
+I hear Thergerer reflect out loud, "A good place, this.
+No doubt, here we can recoup."

 Thergerer responds, "Thank you, Kyf Thann, and while you're about it you can explain what exactly the word means."

 "Certainly, omzyr," replies Kyf.
 "A devil is a Terran force of some kind."

 "Forget that," I intervene.
 "We have troubles enough."
 They agree, laughing at my unwilling, perfunctory smile.
 They're so happy to be in open revolt at last, so overjoyed at being led by their rightful Heir, that their impudence overflows, not really in any disrespect to me but on the assumption that my spirits must rise with theirs; yet I find myself thinking how much more happy they would be if they were led by the Noad himself.